gjbae1212/hit-counter/README.md

 The badge includes per day (from GMT) and the total (all) page count.

-[HITS](https://hits.seeyoufarm.com) also shows the GitHub projects with highest visitors.
+[HITS](https://hits.seeyoufarm.com) also shows the GitHub projects with the highest visitors.
 (TOP 10)

-[HITS](https://hits.seeyoufarm.com) shows realtime visiting projects using Websocket.
+[HITS](https://hits.seeyoufarm.com) shows real-time page hits (using Websocket) of every project  or site that is using this service.

 [HITS](https://hits.seeyoufarm.com) was made by gjbae1212@gmail.com using golang, wasm, html, currently serving from google cloud platform.